pdedgar1/Erasure_Generator/README.md

-# Erasure_Generator
+# Permutational_Eraser
-A Claude-Coded erasure generator for the facilitation of found language!
+A Claude-Coded erasure "generator"(?) for the facilitation of found language!

 Here's the prompt that I plugged into Claude Sonnet 4 on May 25, 2025: